-In November 2022, the Authority opened an investment account to hold the bulk of our bond proceeds until that time they are needed for payment of construction projects.
+As of December 2023, the Authority held \$168.3 million in an investment account, comprised primarily of bond proceeds from the March 2023 issue.
+These funds are held in this account until that time they are needed for payment of construction projects.
 The funds are invested in a variety of government investment vehicles, so are subject to very little risk.
-As of December 31, 2022, the balance in the investment account was \$81.6 million.
-The retirement fund the Authority has for pensioned employees continues to be over-funded, and the Authority does not foresee the need to contribute a large amount in order to stay compliant with regulations in place on the accounts.
-Even with some employees exercising their option to early retirement, the Authority is confident that the pension account is funded enough to accommodate the need for the foreseeable future.
+The retirement fund the Authority has for pensioned employees continues to be over-funded (at 105% as of the latest acuarial valuation), and the Authority does not foresee the need to contribute a large amount in order to stay compliant with regulations in place on the accounts.

-2022 results show that the Authority is back to posting pre-pandemic financial results.
-While there are still some areas of the business to be entirely recovered, we are optimistic that the future is brighter than ever for the Gerald R. Ford International Airport.
-The economy of West Michigan has historically outperformed the rest of the state and country, and that continued to be the case in 2022.
-The Authority is confident that the local West Michigan economy will continue to strengthen, and the Airport will be an important piece of infrastructure to be a catalyst in that growth.
-As we look forward to continued increases in our passenger and airline activity, we are confident that we can continue to contain operating costs in order to keep airline rates at or near the current rates for 2023.
+2023 results were the best that the Authority has seen, from passengers to revenues to margins.
+The economy of West Michigan continues to outperform both the rest of the state and country, and the results at the Airport are a solid representation of that trend.
+The Authority is confident that the local West Michigan economy will continue to strengthen, and the Airport will continue to be an important piece of infrastructure helping to facilitate that growth.
+As we look forward to continued increases in our passenger and airline activity, we expect that we can level out and contain operating costs in order to keep airline rates at or near the current rates for 2024.